Elie-A-98/yeager-dapp/docs/planning/201-create-elieum-smart-contract.md

 ## Description

-Create the Token smart contract responsible for minting and transfering ELI tokens
+Create the Token smart contract responsible for minting and transfering TST tokens